Large Data SetsExercises 29–32 use the same Appendix B data sets ... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with finding the regression equation for the given data set, where the first variable (distance) is the predictor variable (x), and the second variable (tip) is the response variable (y).
-Additionally, you need to use this regression equation to predict values as per the procedure in Figure 10-5.
+You are tasked with finding the regression equation using the time/tip data from 703 taxi rides.
+The regression equation is typically of the form y = mx + b, where y is the dependent variable (tip), x is the independent variable (time), m is the slope, and b is the y-intercept.

 Step 2: Organize the data.
-Use the distance/tip data from the 703 taxi rides in Data Set 32 'Taxis' from Appendix B. Ensure the data is clean and free of errors or missing values before proceeding.
+Extract the time (predictor variable, x) and tip (response variable, y) data from Data Set 32 'Taxis' in Appendix B. Ensure the data is clean and free of missing or erroneous values.

+Step 3: Calculate the necessary statistics.
+Compute the mean and standard deviation for both the x (time) and y (tip) variables.
+Also, calculate the covariance between x and y, and the variance of x.
+These values are essential for determining the slope (m) and intercept (b) of the regression equation.

+Step 4: Derive the regression equation.
+Use the formulas: m = Cov(x, y) / Var(x) for the slope, and b = ȳ - m * x̄ for the intercept, where x̄ and ȳ are the means of x and y, respectively.
+Substitute the calculated values into these formulas to obtain the regression equation.

-Step 4: Use the regression equation to make predictions.
-Once the regression equation is determined, substitute the given x-values (distance) into the equation to calculate the predicted y-values (tips).
-Follow the prediction procedure outlined in Figure 10-5, which typically involves substituting x into the equation and interpreting the result.
+Step 5: Predict the indicated values.
+Using the regression equation obtained in Step 4, substitute the given x-values (time) into the equation to calculate the predicted y-values (tips).
+Follow the prediction procedure summarized in Figure 10-5 to ensure accuracy.

-Step 5: Verify the results.
-Check the accuracy of the regression equation by calculating the residuals (the differences between the observed and predicted y-values).
-Additionally, assess the goodness-of-fit of the model using the coefficient of determination (R²), which measures how well the regression equation explains the variability in the response variable.

 Verified video answer for a similar problem: